Skip to main content

 └─vdb16 259:1 0 913M 0 part

-3. Check the file system type of the attached volume:
+3. Check the file system to identify which file system the attached volume is using.

-Use the file -s command to determine the file system type.
-Below are sample results for two different file systems:
+Use the file -s command to check the file system type.
+The following shows the results for two file system types.

 Check file system type